We will track here amendments to this resource that reflect changes in law and practice.

 Private company shares

 Although it seems that private company shares are probably capable of being "negotiable on the capital market" (see Meaning of capital market), it is not clear that all such shares actually are.
 If there are very substantial restrictions on sale in a private company's constitution, it must be at least arguable that its shares are not negotiable in any context, and so not transferable securities.
-However, there is no definitive guidance on this point either from the FSA or the European authorities, let alone an English court, so it is safest to assume that all private company shares are subject to the Directive.
+However, there is no definitive guidance on this point either from the FCA or the European authorities, let alone a UK court, so it is safest to assume that all private company shares are subject to the Directive.

 ESMA Prospectus Q&A 67 comments that typical restrictions on public company shares listed or traded on investment markets are probably not sufficient to undermine their status as transferable securities, but at the same time acknowledges that more extensive restrictions could have this effect.